AI-Code-Geek/ai-code-geek.github.io/_posts/2025-06-24-AI Blog Chat Agent - Intelligent Blog Content Assistant.md

 ---
 ### 📋 Use Case

-Today I have experimented with Claude to build an AI Chatbot for my blog, and it successfully created a proper AI Chat agent which uses blog content and provides information sourced directly from the blog content.
+I have experimented with Claude to build an AI Chatbot for my Blog Content Assistant, and it successfully created a proper AI Chat agent which uses blog content and provides information sourced directly from the blog content.

 ![Blog Chatbot Screenshot](/docs/assets/images/2025/june/Intelligent-blog-bontent-assistant/blogchatbot.gif)
 ### ✨ Features